 - The Electrical and Computer Engineering group is divided into solid state and quantum electronics (SSQE) and computer engineering.
 Research topics include projects in experimental laser sciences, semiconductors, optoelectronics, condensed matter physics, nanoscience and technology, biophotonics, and bioengineering.
 The computer engineering group has topics in multimedia signal processing, medical imaging, computer vision, 3D photography, speech processing, image understanding, design and test of digital integrated circuits, computer architecture, physical integrated circuit design, and nanoscale system design.

-- The Mechanical Engineering group focuses on a broad range of disciplines and applications including fundamental fluid dynamics and the mechanics of solids.
+- The Mechanical Engineering & Applied Mechanics group focuses on a broad range of disciplines and applications including fundamental fluid dynamics and the mechanics of solids.
 This program balances the perspectives of continuum mechanics, structure of matter, and materials science with heat transfer, micro– and nanoscale fluids, complex fluids, biotechnology, acoustics, thermodynamics and energy sciences.

 - The Materials Science focuses on a fundamental understanding of the different types of materials and the interrelationship between processing, structure, and materials properties.